-Robert from Columbia, South Carolina, writes in to ask: “Pastor John, I’m wondering if there are situations in which a separate children’s time — in Sunday school rooms, completely apart from the Sunday gathering — are necessary.
-Our church is wrestling through this issue, as many families have infants, some have wandering and noisy toddlers, there are rambunctious five-year-olds, and we have three children of varying ages with special needs (like autism and Down Syndrome).
-The struggle is: Most parents want a break and thus desire the separate time for children while the adult service is going on, yet the children workers wish they were in the adult service and feel limited in their ability to control the behavior of the children.
+Robert from Columbia, South Carolina, writes in to ask, “Pastor John, I am wondering if there are situations in which a separate children’s time — in Sunday school rooms, completely apart from the Sunday gathering — is necessary.
+Our church is wrestling through this issue.
+Many families have infants, some have wandering and noisy toddlers, there are rambunctious five-year-olds, and we have three children of varying ages with special needs (like autism and Down syndrome).
+Most parents want a break and desire a separate time for children while the adult service is going on, yet the children workers wish they were in the adult service and feel limited in their ability to control the behavior of the children.
 What should we do?”

 Children In or Out?

-I hope there is a strong leader in your church because weak leaders will never be able to stand up against the onslaught of criticism that is going to come if you try to do what I am going to suggest.
-When I came to Bethlehem as a pastor in 1980, one of the first issues I had to deal with was about the children in worship.
-We didn’t have a lot of them, but they were starting to come.
-And the people all wanted to know, what are we going to do?
-Are we going to have a children’s sermon in the middle, the little three-minute delay where the children walk to the front?
-Are we going to have children’s church and then they come back in, maybe, if they don’t disappear when they are thirteen?
-Or what are we going to do?
+I hope you have a strong leader in your church, because weak leaders will never stand up against the onslaught of criticism that will come if you do what I am going to suggest.
+When I came to Bethlehem as a pastor in 1980, one of the first issues I had to deal with was children in worship.
+We did not have a lot of them, but they were beginning to come.
+The people all wanted to know what to do about it.
+Will we have a children’s sermon in the middle, the little three-minute delay where the children walk to the front?
+Will we have children’s church, then bring them back in to the service if they do not disappear when they turn thirteen?
+What will we do?

-So, my wife, Noël, and I teamed up.
-We haven’t done this quite like this since.
-We teamed up because we both felt unbelievably strongly about this, and we staked our lives on it.
-We teamed up and wrote a paper for our people arguing that we not have children’s church and that we not have a mini-children’s sermon in the service, but that parents or other responsible adults — if kids don’t have Christian parents — bring their children to the service after about four years old.
-We provided a nursery until then and eventually those nurseries, I put it in quotes, “became very God-focused and nurturing times to help get little children oriented on God and ready to go with mom and dad to the big service.”
+My wife, Noël, and I teamed up.
+We have not done anything quite like this since.
+We teamed up because we both felt unbelievably strongly about this point.
+We staked our lives on it.
+We wrote a paper for our people arguing against having children’s church and against having a mini children’s sermon in the service.
+We urged parents or other responsible adults to bring their children to the service after they were about four years old.
+We provided a nursery until then.
+Eventually those nurseries became very God-focused, nurturing places to help get little children oriented toward God and ready to go with Mom and Dad to the big service.

 Authentic Worship Witnesses

-“The greatest stumbling block for children in worship is parents who don’t cherish their own worship.
-You can’t impart what you don’t possess.”
+“The greatest stumbling block to children’s worship is parents who do not cherish their own worship.”

 So, the first and most important job of a parent is to fall in love with the worship of God.
-Any sense of being there out of duty or being forced to or some other reason besides I love being here, kids know that and they will hate it just like you do, deep down.
-You can’t impart what you don’t possess.
-And this is what you want your children to catch.
-You want them to catch authentic worship.
+If you go to church out of duty, feel forced to, or have any reason other than a love for being there, your kids will know.
+They will hate it just like you do.
+You cannot impart what you do not possess.
+You want your children to catch authentic worship.
 Authentic, heartfelt worship is the most valuable thing in human experience.
-Think of it.
-The cumulative effect of 650 worship services spent with mom and dad in authentic communion with God and his people between the ages of four and seventeen is utterly incalculable.
+You cannot calculate the cumulative effect of 650 worship services spent with Mom and Dad — between the ages of four and seventeen — in authentic communion with God and his people.

-The aim is that the children catch the passion for worshiping God by watching mom and dad enjoy God week after week.
-What would be the impact if, for twelve years, the children saw dad with his face in his hands praying during the prelude to worship?
-What would be the impact if they saw mom and dad beaming with joy in singing the praises of God?
-Just think of it.
-Millions and millions of children never see their parents sing, let alone sing songs with joy to a great God.
-Something really seems wrong to me when parents want to take their children in the most formative years and put them with other children and other adults to shape their attitude and behavior in worship rather than having them right there to shape them.
-Why wouldn’t parents be jealous to model for their children the tremendous value that they put on joyful reverence in the presence of almighty God?
+We aim for children to catch the passion for worshiping God by watching Mom and Dad enjoy God week after week.
+If the children saw Dad praying, face in hands, before worship week after week for twelve years, how would it impact them?
+If they saw Mom and Dad beaming with joy as they sang God’s praises, how would it impact them?
+Millions and millions of children never see their parents sing, let alone sing songs to a great God with joy.
+It seems wrong when parents send their kids to children’s church during their most formative years rather than having them right there to shape them.
+Why would parents not be jealous to model for their children the tremendous value they put on joyful reverence in the presence of Almighty God?

 Worship: More than Fun

-And this is true even if they say they are bored.
+This remains true even if they say they are bored.
 Music and words become familiar.
 The message of the music starts to sink in.
 The form of the service starts to feel natural.
-Even if most of the sermon goes right over their heads, experience has shown that children hear and remember remarkable things.
-The content of the prayers and the songs and the sermon gives parents unparalleled opportunity to teach their children the great truths of the faith.
-What an opportunity.
-If parents would only learn to query their children after the service and then explain things to them, it would become enormously valuable for their long-term growth in the knowledge of God.
+Even if most of the sermon goes right over their heads, experience shows that children hear and remember remarkable things.
+The content of the prayers, the songs, and the sermon gives parents an unparalleled opportunity to teach their children the great truths of the faith.
+If parents would only learn to query their children after the service and explain things to them, they would sow enormously valuable seeds for their long-term growth in the knowledge of God.

 There is a sense of solemnity and awe which children should experience in the presence of God.
-They should sense this is a sacred moment, a sacred place.
-This is not likely to be happening in children’s church.
-And unfortunately it is not likely to happen in many adult services that put a high premium on horizontal chatter, chatter, chatter rather than vertical joy.
-The aim is to awaken them to the greatness and majesty of God, not just his tenderness and familiarity.
+They should sense the sacred moment, the sacred place.
+This likely will not happen in children’s church.
+Unfortunately, it is not likely to happen in many adult services that put a high premium on horizontal chatter rather than vertical joy.
+We should aim to awaken them to the greatness and majesty of God, not just his tenderness and familiarity.

-So, those are some of the thoughts of why it is so valuable to have children in worship.
-There is so much more to be said, especially about the kind of parenting and discipline at home that make all of this possible.
+Those are some thoughts about why we should value having children in worship.
+We could say so much more, especially about the kind of parenting and discipline at home that makes all of this possible.
 But you can go to the article for that and see what Noël and I wrote about discipline.
-The bottom line is heartfelt, passionate encounters with the living God in worship should be the greatest desire of a parent’s heart.
-And there is no better place or time to impart this than with mom and dad doing it together with the children in worship.
+The bottom line is this: Parents should most earnestly desire heartfelt, passionate encounters with the living God in worship.
+And there is no better way to impart this than by worshiping together with Mom and Dad in the service.